41 Of The Best Things To Do In Romania

 There are dozens of top attractions in Romania on this list, and we know you’ll love the Dobrogea region.

-Constanta Casino
+8. Constanta Casino

-Right between the Constanta (Dobrogea county) Port Authority and the Tourist Port, the Constanta Quai is a beautiful promenade where you can see the beautiful old Constanta Casino.
+Right between the Constanta (Dobrogea County) Port Authority and the Tourist Port, the Constanta Quai is a beautiful promenade where you can see the beautiful old Constanta Casino.
 The pictures of this place with the battling waves behind it will be worth the trip.

-Constanta Aquarium
+9. Constanta Aquarium

 The Aquarium faces the Casino on the Constanta Quai.

-Dinner By The Yachts In The Constanta Tourist Harbor
+10. Dinner By The Yachts In The Constanta Tourist Harbor

 Make sure to call ahead and book a table at one of the restaurants overlooking the tourist harbor.
 It is charming and usually pretty full.

-Constanta Old Town
+11. Constanta Old Town

-If you do not have reservations for lunch or dinner, you can try any of the restaurants in Constanta Old Town.
-It is close to the Quai, right above it.
-As you make your way up from the Quai to the main square, you will notice a street with a Mosque built right next to a big Orthodox Church, as well as the ruins of the old Roman city of Constanta – Tomis.
+As you make your way up from the Quai to the main square, you will notice a street with a Mosque built right next to a big Orthodox Church and the ruins of the old Roman city of Constanta–Tomis.
 Several small streets radiate from Ovidiu Square in the center, and since you are there, you can also visit the Archeology Museum.

-Sun Bathing On Mamaia Beach (Constanta County)
+12. Sun Bathing On Mamaia Beach (Constanta County)

 This is one of the most happening locations on the Romanian seashore.
 It is packed with clubs, restaurants, and many beaches.
 If you travel up north along the sea line, you will get to Vama Veche, the most funkiest seaside destination you can imagine.